-- 1 Loosen the vent screws on the top of the fuel filter (see fig. 21) by two or three turns. - 2 According to the application, either release the priming pump plunger from the fuel lift pump on the side of the fuel injection pump or release the plunger of the separate priming pump fitted above the fuel filter (see fig. 18).
+- 1 Loosen the vent screws on the top of the fuel filter (see fig. 24) by two or three turns. - 2 Release the priming pump plunger from the fuel lift pump on the side of the fuel injection pump (see fig. 25).
 Operate the plunger until fuel, free from air, comes from the filter vent points.
-Tighten the filter vent screws. - 3 Loosen the banjo connection bolt for the fuel return pipe of the injection pump (see fig. 22).
+Tighten the filter vent screws. - 3 Loosen the banjo connection bolt for the fuel return pipe of the injection pump (see fig. 26).
 Operate the priming pump plunger until fuel, free from air, comes from the connection and tighten the banjo connection bolt.
 Do not remove the plug that is fitted in the end of the banjo connection bolt as this holds a pressure valve in position.
 If this plug is removed in error, ensure that the valve is fitted correctly with the flat plate toward the pump and the spring around the valve stem. - 4 If the fuel pipe to the Thermostart cold starting aid has been drained, loosen the union nut at the starting aid and operate the priming pump until fuel, free from air, comes from the connection.
-Tighten the union nut at the starting aid. - 5 Fasten the priming plunger to the fuel lift pump or priming pump and the engine is ready to start.
+Tighten the union nut at the starting aid. - 5 Fasten the priming plunger to the fuel lift pump and the engine is ready to start.